Sanglorian/orcus/Orcus Rulebook - current.md

 Certain special abilities, powers, and situations allow you to take a special action called an immediate action.
 It must occur on someone else's turn.

 Some immediate actions interrupt the other creature's action.
-When your immediate action interrupts another creature's action, that creature can continue its action right after the immediate action.
+When your immediate action is intended to **counter** another creature's action, their action pauses while your immediate action is resolved.
+Then that creature can continue its action right after the immediate action ends.

-Other immediate actions react to the other creature's action, and occur after the creature completes their action.
+Other immediate actions **react** to the other creature's action, and occur after the creature completes their action.
 That creature can continue its turn right after the immediate action.

 ### Opportunity Attacks